Residence permit

 Cafes and restaurants use Wi-Fi with an average speed of 85 Mbit/s.

-Why digital nomads move to Malta
+Why digital nomads are choosing Malta and so might you

 Prevalence of the English language.
 The Maltese speak two official languages: Maltese and English.
 English is understood in a city cafe, a village shop, or an intercity bus.